webfactor/laravel-backpack-instant-fields/README.md

 ```

 Instant Fields will try to auto-fill the select2 input after creating a new entry.
 It will assume that an input field exists with the name `name` and will use its value for the triggered ajax search.
 If you want to use another field for this, just add `attribute` to the `on_the_fly`-array containing the field name you want to use.

+> Sometimes you may need a simple Button/Link to the "real" foreign entity without a modal: Just add `'crud' => true` in that case

 ## List view